 Growth Drivers for Fintech Startups

-Many fast growing fintech and financial services companies that we encounter lack the in-house marketing resources and time to drive growth and catapult their company to the next level.
+Many fast growing fintech and financial services companies that we encounter lack the in-house marketing resources and time to drive quick growth and catapult their company to the next level.
 Despite the challenges, there are a few basic, strategic tactics that you start with to help drive growth, and it all begins with breaking down your target audience, customers and prospects, by segment and stage.

 - How do they decide to make a purchase?